Azure/kubernetes-keyvault-flexvol/README.md

   > **NOTE**: When using the `Pod Identity` option mode, there may be some delay in obtaining the objects from Key Vault.
 During pod creation time, AAD Pod Identity needs to create the `AzureAssignedIdentity` for the pod based on the `AzureIdentity` and `AzureIdentityBinding` and retrieve the token for Key Vault.
 It is possible for the pod volume mount to fail during this time.
 If it does, the kubelet will keep retrying until after the token retrieval is complete and the mount succeeds.

-#### OPTION 3: VMSS Managed Identity
+#### OPTION 3: VMSS User Assigned Managed Identity

-This option allows flexvol to use the managed identity assigned on the k8s cluster VMSS directly.
+This option allows flexvol to use the user assigned managed identity on the k8s cluster VMSS directly.

 > Warning: As of today (2019/09), AKS does not preserve the user assigned identity on VMSS during upgrade.
 You will need re-assign the managed identities to VMSS after an upgrade.
 The improved experience is planned.